 This fabulous full-day sustainable shopping tour in Cape Town is far more than just retail therapy.
 We know that traveling, in general, isn’t the most eco-friendly activity, so being mindful of how you spend your money is important.
 In fact, well spent it can make an enormous difference to your carbon footprint, and to people’s lives.

 There is no need for you to worry about background checks.
 We’ve done this for you.
-In partnership with Explore Sideways, a tour operator, we will show you clothing, accessories and design which are produced locally, ethically and sustainably.
+We will show you clothing, accessories and design which are produced locally, ethically and sustainably.

 We’ve got aesthetics top of mind.
 Quality and beauty are not compromised.
 Finding the combination of sustainability and aesthetics isn’t always easy, but we’ve done it.
 Promise.
 In fact, we’ll be showing you some of the best of South African design and innovation.
 Since Capetonians have lived through an extreme drought, there is a thriving community of environmentally conscious creatives.
 We’ve found the brands and studios producing beautiful things of quality while taking people and the planet into consideration.